dturing/wdt/README.md

 BADco.
 Whatever Dance Toolbox
 ===

-This is a rewrite of the Whatever Dance Toolbox using node-gstreamer-superficial, ppgst and node-webkit.
+This is a rewrite of the Whatever Dance Toolbox using node-gstreamer-superficial, ppgst, node-webkit and angular.js.

 The original 1.0 version uses haXe/xinf and became unmaintainable.
 It is available as a Linux LiveCD that works on PC (and some Macs) only with firewire camerase.